igotdes/zendesk-character-counter/README.md

 ## Usage

-The counter appears automatically when you:
+The counter appears automatically in the lower-right corner of the text editor when you:
 1. Click into a Zendesk ticket response field
 2. Start typing your response
 3. Navigate between different tickets

-No configuration needed - it just works!
+**Keyword Filtering**: By default, color warnings only appear for tickets whose subjects contain your configured keywords.
+This helps focus attention on responses where character limits matter most.

+**All Tickets Mode**: Set `TRIGGER_KEYWORDS = []` to show warnings for every ticket.

 ## Character Limit Guidelines